 Powered on or not, your IT hardware depreciates.
 The dollar value of purchase is written off over time on corporate books, and, more importantly, the hardware itself ages.
 IT hardware is quickly surpassed and is jokingly outdated by the time you stand it up.
 Additionally, as hardware ages, the MTBF increases.
 Powering it down during off peak periods saves money, but that hardware is still wasting away without providing value.

 With this in mind, the other school of thought is finding alternative uses for that hardware during idle periods.
 Rather than shutting systems down and saving power, utilize the resources for other tasks that don’t otherwise get done or could use additional resources.
-Depending on the hardware and software platform, this could be done at either the physical or virtual level, with virtual typically being the easiest.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines starting in Server/Network administration (Novell networks that is.) ...
+Depending on the hardware and software platform, this could be done at either the physical or virtual level, with virtual typically being the easiest.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
+From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio